 Ashoka took the throne of the Mauryan Empire in 268 BC.
 He inherited a realm that stretched from the Hindu Kush through much of modern Northern India along the Ganges River to the Subarnarekha River.
 By the end of Ashoka’s reign in 232 BC, it stretched down all but the tip of the Deccan Peninsula and from the Arabian Sea to the Bay of Bengal.
 The human toll of this conquest was vast, even by the standards of the time.
 At the Battle of Kalinga alone, Ashoka’s army was said to have killed 100,000 people while also suffering tremendous losses themselves due to the valor of the Kalingas allowing them to nearly win the day.
 With those losses in mind, it’s not so surprising that the Mauryans were willing to force a reported 150,000 women and child prisoners into slavery.

 Today Ashoka is at least as celebrated for his alleged attempt at redemption after his conquests left such flows of blood in their wake.
 He greatly improved the infrastructure of the Mauryan Empire (particularly regarding roads).
-He not only promoted religious tolerance but helped legitimize Buddhism.
+He not only promoted religious tolerance but helped legitize Buddhism.
 Most important of all, he was credited with laws abolishing slavery during his reign.

-8. The Swedish Empire
+8 The Swedish Empire

 After staying neutral for World Wars I and II, Sweden isn’t thought of as a military powerhouse.
 But in the 1600s, Sweden was one of the most prominent powers in Central Europe.
 Beginning in 1560, Sweden fought several wars with Denmark for dominance of the Baltic Sea and came out massively ahead.
-By 1618 when Ferdinand II of Bohemia attempted to reinstitute absolute Catholic rule in Central and Eastern Europe, the Swedish military had been honed into a disciplined, well-compensated, and well-equipped modern military.
-It would defeat Poland over a four-year war from 1625 to 1629, defeat Denmark again, and then win over Germany to reject the authority of the Catholic League.
-By its height in 1658, Sweden had gained control of most of modern Finland, middle Norway, Estonia, and lucrative territory in modern Northern Germany such as Bremen-Verden.
+By 1618 when Ferdinand II of Bohemia attempted to reinstitute absolute Catholic rule in Central and Eastern Europe, the Swedish military had been honed into a disciplined, well‑compensated, and well‑equipped modern force.
+It would defeat Poland over a four‑year war from 1625 to 1629, defeat Denmark again, and then win over Germany to reject the authority of the Catholic League.
+By its height in 1658, Sweden had gained control of most of modern Finland, middle Norway, Estonia, and lucrative territory in modern Northern Germany such as Bremen‑Verden.

 Sweden had the good luck of being ruled by a couple of military geniuses.
 First, there was Gustavus Adolphus, who in addition to his numerous battlefield victories reformed Swedish trade and industry to allow a flow of foreign capital and trade so that Swedish weaponry became the envy of much of Europe.
 His greatest single victory was at the battle of Breitenfeld in 1631, where his mobile infantry and artillery ruined the previously undefeatable Catholic League army under Count Tilly.
-It was only his death at his second greatest victory in 1632 at Luetzen that stopped him from creating a preeminent unified German nation centuries early and forming a league with Sweden that could dominate Europe.
+It was only his death at his second greatest victory in 1632 at Luetzen that stopped him from creating a pre‑eminent unified German nation centuries early and forming a league with Sweden that could dominate Europe.

 After Adolphus came Charles XI.
-He reformed the entire Swedish government into a combination of absolute monarchy and parliament, which held the economy together and with it Sweden’s many territorial acquisitions, though even in these Charles XI needed to put down rebellion after rebellion.
+He reformed the entire Swedish government into a combination of absolute monarchy and parliament, which held the economy together and with it Sweden’s many territorial acquisitions, though even Charles XI needed to put down rebellion after rebellion.
 He also overhauled the Swedish Navy so that it became one of the finest in the world.

-7. The Conquest of the Aztecs and Beyond
+7 The Conquest Of The Aztecs And Beyond

-6. The Forging of the Russian Empire
+6 The Forging Of The Russian Empire

 Today Russia is not only the largest nation in the world, at 6.6 million square miles it’s nearly twice the size of Canada, the second largest.
 This is a nation that in 1462 when it was known as Muscovy was scarcely larger than modern Germany.
 How did that happen?